Veterans Aid Volunteer Resources

 This organization began after the tragedy of September 11, 2001 terrorist attacks.
 Founder, Andy Pujol, volunteered on site with first responders.
 This led to his remarkable pledge to serve our country and be a support to veterans.

 By the end of 2020, Building Homes for Heroes has gifted over 250 homes to U.S. Veterans.
 To support Building Homes for Heroes, you can make a monetary donation, volunteer, or provide corporate donations.

 Aging Veterans Need Your Help Too

-It too is a gift of freedom in a sense, the freedom to live independently, and the freedom that comes with having peace of mind knowing they are safe and secure in their home.
+One of the greatest gifts of all that you can give an aging loved one is peace of mind.
 You can offer this kind of help through in-home medical alert services, as well as through other home safety devices and modifications (like installing grab bars).